JeanJoskin/Traffique/README.md

 Want to try see it?
 -------------------

-Have a look at the demo-page at <http://traffique-demo.appspot.com>.
+Have a look at the public demo instance at <http://traffique-demo.appspot.com>.
+Access to Traffique is limited to app administrators by default.
+Traffique is limited to 20 concurrent observers to ensure performance.

 How does it work?
 -----------------